-What I’ve become quite aware of being in London recently during the short duration of my vacation is the enormous power in the subtly of suggestion.
+What I have become keenly aware of being in London recently during the short duration of my vacation is the enormous power in the subtly of suggestion.
 Whether it be found in fashion, attraction or entertainment, there is a level of moderation, a fine line of division between attractively suggestive and blatantly obvious and annoying.

 Instead of desiring a need to “get wasted”, why not choose a delicious wine or thirsty-quenching lager, savor one or two glasses in an evening and simply light a gentle spark to make the evening special and enjoyable?
 Instead of wearing a mid-thigh reveling skirt paired with a cleavage popping top, opt for an exquisite silk dress that drapes your body, hinting at what might be found, not proving explicitly what will be discovered?

 Lastly entertainment.
 There is a respect for intelligence and academia in Europe that I have fallen in love with.
 Being cute does not get you as far, which is a delight indeed.
-You must be knowledgeable of the language, culture and slang.
+You must be knowledgeable of the language, culture and colloquialisms.
 You must attempt to show deference to the culture you are immersing yourself in.
-In other words, you must be well-rounded, continually curious and strong enough to speak your mind.
+In other words, you must be well-rounded, continually curious and strong enough to speak your mind whilst prepared to civilly back up your arguments with sound support.
 To know the basics of politics, history, art and religion will help significantly.
 And any culture that values continued education is a very good thing in my book.